Showing 231 items

 8th/13th Victorian Mounted Rifles Regimental Collection

 ... to Merauke, Dutch New Guinea.
-The regiment was disbanded at the end... and deployed to Merauke, Dutch New Guinea.
-The regiment was disbanded ...A section of four riflemen was the basic element of a Light Horse unit.
+The regiment was disbanded at the end... to Merauke, Dutch New Guinea.
+The regiment was disbanded at the end ...A section of four riflemen was the basic element of a Light Horse unit.
 In action when forced to dismount, three men formed the firing group while one man took the horses to cover.The 20th Light Horse (Victorian Mounted Rifles) was raised in 1920 as part of the 3rd Cavalry Brigade, 2nd Cavalry Division, Citizen Military Forces, with Headquarters at Seymour and depots along the Goulburn Valley from Mansfield to Tocumwal in southern NSW.
 In December 1941, 20th Light Horse (Victorian Mounted Rifles) converted from horse to mechanised, initially as 20th Motor Regiment.
 In 1943 redesignated 20th Pioneer Battalion and deployed to Merauke, Dutch New Guinea.
 The regiment was disbanded at the end of the war, 1945.
 20th Light Horse was the only light horse unit to serve overseas in WWII.This is one of a collection of photographs featuring a Light Horse regiment drawn from rural and regional Victoria in the period immediately prior to mobilisation for World War 2 (1939-1945).Black and white photograph mounted on card of four mounted horsemen being a section of the 20th Light Horse Regiment circa 1939.
 A fine image but the keen eyed observer will note the negative has been reversed in the processing. -

 8th/13th Victorian Mounted Rifles Regimental Collection